Innovative Thinking, Infinite Humor: Humor Research of Large Language Models through Structured Thought Leaps: Experiments

-We also evaluate the accuracy rate (acc\%) of completing each selection task in Chinese and show the performance of several models in Table \ref{ch-bench}.
-Overall, compared with open-source language models including LLaMA3 and QWEN, the state-of-the-art closed-source large language models show impressive zero-shot performance on humor discrimination and rank tasks.
-By training on the Chinese task instruction data designed by us, the CLoST has a significant improvement compared with other models (such as GPT-4o) (with an average accuracy in diverse Chinese benchmark increase of 16.22\%).
+\textbf{Evaluation on Judgement tasks in Chinese.} We also evaluate the accuracy rate (acc\%) of completing each selection task in Chinese and show the performance of several models in Table \ref{ch-bench}.
+Overall, compared with open-source language models including LLaMA3 and QWEN, the state-of-the-art closed-source large language models show impressive zero-shot performance on humor judgement tasks in Chinese.
+The model trained by LoL also shows a significant improvement compared to other models (such as GPT-4o) (with an average accuracy in diverse Chinese benchmark increase of 16.22\%).

+We also conduct an additional experiment on the Ruozhiba dataset\footnote{https://github.com/Leymore/ruozhiba/tree/main?tab=readme-ov-file}, which most well-known large language models (LLMs) have been trained on.
+We asked GPT-4o to rewrite the Ruozhiba queries into question-answer pairs, placing the punchline in the answer section.
+Then, we asked GPT-4o again to rewrite the ground-truth answers into non - humorous versions.
+Based on the positive-negative pair data, the LLMs were tested, and the results are shown in Table 9.
+The results indicate that CLoST also achieves state-of-the-art performance on the Ruozhiba dataset.

-\textbf{Evaluation on Creative Task.} To evaluate the associative generalization capability of CLoST, we tested it on a creative task known as the Divergent Association Task (DAT) \citep{olson2021naming}.
-DAT is a classic creativity test that requires participants to select words with large semantic distances from a set of 10 unrelated nouns.
-In the Chinese creativity test, we utilized Chinese Word Vectors \citep{li2018analogical} to calculate the DAT score.
-First, we provided specific words and asked the model to generate associations and imaginations, resulting in 10 associated words.
-We then used these 11 words to calculate the DAT score.
-Additionally, we tested how the model's DAT score varied as the number of test words increased, and, we tested the divergent ability of association on professional vocabulary in different fields (animal, financial and place name).
-It can be seen that as the number of words increases, the DAT score also tends to stabilize.
-It can be seen from the average of each domain that CLoST has the highest score after stabilization.
-As shown in Figure \ref{fig4}, CLoST has a slight improvement in performance on the mean value of DAT compared to Qwen1.5-32B and GPT-4o.
+\textbf{Evaluation on Creative-thinking validation in Generation Tasks.} To evaluate the associative generalization capability of LoL, we test it on a creative task known as the Divergent Association Task (DAT).
+The DAT is a classic creativity test in which testee write 10 unrelated words, and words with greater “distances” in their context embeddings indicate more divergent thinking.
+In the Chinese creativity test, we utilize Chinese Word Vectors \citep{li2018analogical} to calculate the DAT score.
+First, we provide specific words and ask the model to generate associations and imaginations, obtaining 10 associated words.
+Then, we use these 11 words to calculate the DAT score.
+Additionally, we test how the model's DAT score varies as the number of test words increases.
+It can be observed that as the number of words increases, the DAT score also tends to stabilize.
+From the average of each domain, it can be seen that LoL has the highest score after stabilization.
+As shown in Figure \ref{fig4}, LoL has a slight performance improvement in the mean value of DAT compared to Qwen1.5-32B, GPT-4o and CLoT.